seeARMS/blog/content/posts/my-first-post.md

 ![](/uploads/twitter_authenticate.png)

-Authenticate, and you can begin using Twitter intelligence inside Huginn.
+Authenticate, and you can begin using Twitter intelligence inside Huginn via the Twitter agent.
 For any issues encountered, check out the [Github page on OAuth applications](https://github.com/huginn/huginn/wiki/Configuring-OAuth-applications#twitter "Github OAuth").

+### Setting up the Slack agent

+Head over to [Slack](https://slack.com/create "Slack") to create a new workspace.